 *Initial contribution as listed above apply to employees with a CDHP effective between 1/1/14 thru 6/1/14 and with an open HSA.
 CDHPs effective after 6/1/14 but before 12/1/14 and with an open HSA, will receive half of the initial contribution.

 Employees participating in CDHPs are reminded that they must open an HSA in order to receive the state's HSA contribution.

 To be an eligible individual and qualify for an HSA, you must meet the following requirements:

 View IRS Publication 969 for more information.

-The HSA Authority, Tower Bank provides the HSA program for the state of Indiana.
+The HSA Authority, Old National Bank provides the HSA program for the state of Indiana.